-When a handful of dedicated Wisconsin Evangelical Lutheran Synod members gathered to organize this liberal arts college in the early 1970s, they had little more than strong faith in God and great determination.
-They had no facilities and no faculty, yet they proceeded.
-By the grace of God they opened this infant college in the fall of 1973 with a part-time faculty and two dozen students.
-It wasn't until two years later that the school had its first full-time president.
+When a handful of dedicated Christian men gathered to organize this liberal arts college in the early 1970s, they had little more than a strong faith in God and great determination.
+They had no facilities and no faculty.
+By the grace of God they opened the junior college in the fall of 1973 with a part-time faculty and two dozen students.
+It wasn't until two years later that the school, affiliated with the Wisconsin Evangelical Lutheran Synod, had its first full-time president.

-The year 1977 was memorable at Wisconsin Lutheran College.
-God showed how marvelously He works.
-The school purchased facilities; five complete buildings, an 8.5-acre campus, and a complex set of plans that allowed for growth and development.
-In 1982, the college reached another milestone when it purchased the entire academic library from Milton College.
-Volunteers moved and installed this 60,000 volume library.
-In 1983, the college purchased and installed the science laboratory furnishings of the University of Wisconsin Center at Medford, again largely through the cooperation of volunteers.
-These major additions helped the college pursue its dream of becoming a four-year college.
+Wisconsin Lutheran College purchased facilities in 1977: five buildings on an eight and a half acre campus.
+In 1982, the college purchased the library holdings from Milton College, which was closing.
+In 1983, the college purchased the science laboratory furnishings of the closing University of Wisconsin-Medford Center, another addition that helped the college pursue a dream: to become a four-year college.

-After careful study, the faculty and administration submitted a comprehensive curriculum plan to the Board of Regents describing a complete four-year program of study in eleven majors with fifteen minors.
-In 1984, the Board of Regents approved the program for implementation in the fall of 1985 with the addition of the junior class.
-The evaluation team from North Central Association of Colleges and Schools concurred with the Board's decision and agreed that the necessary planning and resources existed to enable Wisconsin Lutheran College to move toward accreditation as a baccalaureate degree-granting institution.
+The Board of Regents approved a comprehensive curriculum plan in 1984, and an evaluation team from the North Central Association of Colleges and Schools concurred with the Board's decision, agreeing that the necessary planning and resources existed to enable Wisconsin Lutheran College to move toward accreditation as a baccalaureate degree-granting institution.